Toning the Abs By Reducing Belly Bloat

 Just as it suggests in the name, PRE-biotics come before probiotics, acting as food and fuel for the probiotics.
 Going back to the war zone analogy in your intestines, think of prebiotics as added ammo your good bacteria need to more efficiently fight off the bad guys.
 Together, this dynamic duo is your ticket for optimal gut health!

 Word on the street is out and probiotics are hotter than ever!
-It can a bit overwhelming though when shopping for probiotics due to the surplus of gut friendly products out on the market right now.
+It can a bit overwhelming though when shopping for probiotics due to the surplus of gut-friendly products out on the market right now.
 So how do you choose the right one?
 And what’s the best option?
 In reality, there is no easy answer to this question, as everyone’s body is individualized, especially when it comes to our digestive system.
-So let’s just start with the most sought out member of the probiotic family– good ole fashioned yogurt!
+So let’s just start with the most sought-after member of the probiotic family– good ole fashioned yogurt!

 Yogurt is still touted by many as the best source of probiotics and for good reason too!
 As mentioned earlier probiotics are live cultures which means they have an expiration date and can be easily destroyed by heat and an acidic environment.
 Dairy products are similar in that they have a short shelf life, so you are more likely to consume the probiotics at their highest potency before it goes bad.
 Plus, dairy foods and probiotics work synergistically—dairy acts as a buffer against stomach acid, increasing absorption of the beneficial bacteria.